-Therefore, the CPSIA is not only regulating toys, but also children’s furniture and baby products.
-Below follows a short list of CPSIA regulated products:
+Therefore, the CPSIA is not only regulating toys but also children’s furniture and baby products.
+Below follows a few examples of CPSIA regulated products:

 The Consumer Product Safety Commission (CPSC), which administers CPSIA, often refers to the “manufacturer” as the responsible party on their website.
 However, what the CPSC is really referring to is domestic manufacturers.
-If a product is manufactured by a foreign supplier, the importer is the responsible party.
-Now that we got that straightened out, I can explain what the CPSIA really is.
+The Importer is responsible If a product is manufactured by a foreign supplier, for example in China.

 The following Phthalates are limited for all imported, and domestically manufactured, toys that a child can place in its mouth: